LewysW/CS2006-Python-1/README.md

 The results of these have been stored in the file docTest results.txt.
 As you can see, one of these tests fails.

 There should be lots of unit tests.
-There isn't really
+There is some.
+These are run with

+    $ python unit_tests.py

 # Known Bugs